‘It’s been very unjust’: Punky the dog destroyed after lengthy legal battle

 What does this case mean for other dog owners?

-While some are calling this case the death knell for any dog deemed aggressive and seized by animal control, Schroff said that’s not necessarily the case.
+While some are calling this case the death knell for any dog deemed aggressive and seized by animal control, Shroff said that’s not necessarily the case.

 She said while it does give animal control more power, there is still the option of releasing a dog with conditions, which is something she has seen work.